mocdaniel/lab-argocd-odyssey/educates/workshop/content/09-cli-introduction/index.md

 title: Working with the CLI
 ---

-We now caught a first glimpse at the ArgoCD UI and how we can manage Applications from there.
+We now caught a first glimpse of the ArgoCD UI and how we can manage Applications from there.

 However, *ClickOps* isn't well suited for automated environments such as **CI/CD** pipelines, **E2E testing**, or large-scale scenarios.